top of page

 BIOGRAPHY

-Michael’s academic background includes a Doctor of Musical Arts from the University of Houston, a Master of Music from Rice University, and a Bachelor of Music from Oberlin Conservatory of Music.
-His training in organ performance was under the guidance of revered mentors such as Robert Bates, Ken Cowan, Jack Mitchener, and Matthew Dirst.
+MICHAEL GING is a distinguished organist, consultant, and arts entrepreneur with over 20 years of experience in organ performance, education, and project development.
+He holds a Doctor of Musical Arts from the University of Houston, a Master of Music from Rice University, and a Bachelor of Music from the Oberlin Conservatory of Music.
+His principal teachers include Robert Bates, Ken Cowan, Jack Mitchener, and Matthew Dirst.

-EVENTS
+UPCOMING EVENTS

-SOLO RECITAL
+SOLO ORGAN RECITAL

-September 19, 2025, TBA
+Friday, September 19, 2025

 Pantheon